Docencia-fmrico/visual-behavior-rosqui/README.md

 <details><summary><b>Filtered Darknet Ros</b></summary>
  We want to outline that using the Darknet Ros <a href="https://github.com/leggedrobotics/darknet_ros">github repo</a> only for people, we had to edit all yamls and we just left <b>person</b> in <b>detection clases names</b>

+Here you can see a picture of it:

 </details>

 <h2>FOLLOW BALL</h2>
+First of all we have done a behaviour tree called <b>follow ball</b>.
+As you can see, by its name we can know that the task it performs is following a ball.
+We used .

 <details><summary><b>Instalation</b></summary>

 </details>

 <details><summary><b>Commands Used</b></summary>

+- <b>Filter Ball using 3D camera</b>

+    You should follow the followings steps:

+        $ roslaunch openni2_launch openni2.launch
+        $ rosrun cameras_cpp nodo_camera (filter image)
+        $ rviz

+    In rviz add image and its topic is /hsv/image_filtered/ And these are the values used for filtering the ball:

+ - <b>Filter Ball using rviz</b>

+     You should follow the followings steps:

+        $ roslaunch robots sim.launch
+        $ rosrun cameras_cpp nodo_camera (filter image)
+        $ rosrun cameras_cpp nodo_rgbd_filtered (publish in the image filtered topic)

 </details>

 <details><summary><b>Behaviour tree</b></summary>